barteljan/VISPER/README.md

 ```

 As a result the buttons title will now be changed when the username has been changed.
-Since we changed the url path in `tapEvent` from `presenter.userName` to `presenter.userName.value` even the MessageFeature behaves already
+Since we changed the url path in `tapEvent` from `presenter.userName` to `presenter.userName.value`, even the MessageFeature behaves already
 correctly and uses the name from our appstate.

-When you are trying to build now, you get some errors because the constructor of the Presenter
+When you are trying to build your project now, you will get some errors, because the constructor of `StartPresenter`
-changed and it get's no ObservableProperty<String> parameter in it's constructor.
+changed.
+It want's to have ObservableProperty<String> parameter now.

 Let's change that by injecting such a property into the StartFeature.